Mattstir/WLEDMapper/README.md

 ## Guide
 The tool is designed to be intuitive.
 Additionally, you can find a [detailed guide](./guide.md) with an example.

+## Development
+Note: This tools is still in its early stages, so there can be bugs and unpolished.

 Colors: https://coolors.co/1d1f21-2c2f33-4ecdc4-f7fff7-ff6b6b